nus-cs2103/website-base/admin/appendixE-gitHub.md

     * Pull the latest `master` from the team repo, and push it to your own fork.
     * If there are any unmerged branches in your local repo, for each of them,<br>
       merge `master` branch to it, and push the updated branch to your fork.<br>
       %%{{ icon_info }} Another way to sync a branch with the `master` branch is to rebase it.
-But we discourse that approach as it will change the timestamp of your branch commits, affecting how our grading scripts track your work.%%
+But we discourage that approach as it will change the timestamp of your branch commits, affecting how our grading scripts track your work.%%
   * <span class="text-danger">**don't delete the branch used by the PR**.</span> While it is common practice to delete a branch after merging it, we require you to keep those branches in the team repo so that our scripts can confirm that you used branches when adding changes.
 {% if course == "CS2113" %}
 * **As you add functionality, update the `input.txt` and `EXPECTED.txt` as well** so that the functionality you add gets regression tested automatically every time the code is updated from that point onwards.